Mentor-Matching/flaskapp/README.md

 # Mentor Matching Recommendation Engine

 Note: We decided to separate out the recomendation engine from our static asset serving app.
-Please inquire @kooma93 for any questions regarding frontend.
+Please inquire @GoKooma for any questions regarding frontend.

 ## Table of contents